University of Kansas vs Emporia State University

 The Financial Comparison

-Ten years after enrollment, University of Kansas graduates earn a median of $61,945 compared to $47,601 at Emporia State University.
-The payback period is 7.9 years at University of Kansas versus 16.3 years at Emporia State University.
+Then look at what that buys.
+Ten years after enrollment, University of Kansas graduates earn a median $61,945 against $47,601 at Emporia State University.
+The cost earns itself back in 7.9 years at University of Kansas and 16.3 years at Emporia State University.

-Graduates leave Emporia State University with a median $19,500 in debt versus $21,000 at University of Kansas.
-The debt-to-earnings ratios are 0.47 and 0.59 respectively - financial advisors generally recommend staying below 1.0.
+Finally, the debt you'd carry out.
+Graduates leave Emporia State University owing a median $19,500 versus $21,000 at University of Kansas.
+Their debt-to-earnings ratios are 0.47 and 0.59 - and the rule of thumb is to keep that under 1.0, meaning debt no bigger than a first year's pay.

 Head-to-Head Numbers